In this article, we’re going to compare two most effective methods of analyzing the financial markets: Order Book and Volumes.

 What about delta?
 Delta displays the difference between market Buy and Sell orders, but if we take into account that there is the same limit order opened in the opposite direction is behind each market order, the output will be the same number of Buy and Sell orders.
 All traders know that market orders are covered by limit orders, don’t they?
-If you don’t know it, please read this article.
+If you don’t know it, please read article What is Stock Order Book.

 We believe that the delta is virtually useless most of the time, because it can be easily manipulated.
 However, it can work in narrow places where the price stays for a short time, and we can say for sure what the crowd was doing at this point in time – whether it entered at the market price or opened limit orders.
 We’ll get back to the delta a bit later, so let’s continue on the subject.